 Online offers a plethora of channels for you to engage advocates, volunteers, and the voter base.
 While online channels help you reach out to a mass audience they aren’t always effective in engaging voters on a personal level.
-Balancing your online activities with a fair share of offline activities lets people give a face to your campaign and attach your activities with real-life impact.
-Offline activities can include phone calls from volunteers, personal text messages, door-to-door visits, town halls etc which should form a balance with online engagement activities through your website, email, online fundraising etc.
+Balancing your online activities with a fair share of offline activities lets people give a face to your grassroots advocacy campaign and attach your activities with real-life impact.
+Offline activities can include phone calls from volunteers, personal text messages, door-to-door visits, town halls etc which should form a balance with online engagement activities through your website, email, online fundraising, etc.

 Combine team building with supporter engagement

 For example, the initial days of a campaign involve voter identification campaigns where voters are contacted from expansive voter lists to identify supporters and assess voter sentiment about the cause.
 If you are running a phone banking campaign to do this, make the call to action to volunteer, immediately after a supporter has been identified.
 Much like this, your call to action to volunteer should be a part of all supporter engagement.

 Clear and specific actionables

 Take the cue of Indivisible and the Indivisible guide.
-At a time when voters were being told to contact their reps, Indivisible tackled the issue that most voters were unaware about how their representatives stand on issues, how they vote, and their role in the larger picture.
-Indivisible broke down each important event in the US, or vote taking place in Congress, and outlined specific guidelines for how voters can hold their reps accountable.
+At a time when voters were being told to contact their reps, Indivisible tackled the issue that most voters were unaware of how their representatives stood on issues, how they vote, and their role in the larger picture.
+Indivisible broke down each important event in the US, or vote taking place in Congress and outlined specific guidelines for how voters can hold their reps accountable.
 Indivisible now has thousands of local branches in congressional districts across the country empowering tens of thousands of liberals and progressives to take action.

-While email and social media form an intricate part of advocacy efforts, you can increase the effectiveness of your voter engagement by bringing in more engagement channels into your voter contact mix.
+While email and social media form an intricate part of grassroots advocacy efforts, you can increase the effectiveness of your voter engagement by bringing in more engagement channels into your voter contact mix.
 Experiment with different outreach channels like phone calls, text messages, in-person contact, patch-through calls, and direct mail to identify which channels give you the best returns.
 When trying out new channels, also experiment with different ways to frame your message and word your call to actions.

 Without a targeted approach to voter contact, the majority of your outreach material will end up being ignored or in the trash.
 The first phase of your voter contact should involve voter identification campaigns where you identify the level of support for each voter.
 Future campaigns should be tailored based on this information.
 Fundraising appeals should go out only to supporters, educational material to swing voters, and more subtle forms of engagement for your opponents.
-As your campaign progresses and you learn more about your supporters, each channel of outreach should be further personalized based on voter support and interests.
+As your grassroots advocacy campaign progresses and you learn more about your supporters, each channel of outreach should be further personalized based on voter support and interests.